avaneev/prvhash/README.md

 the function has non-linearities (loss of state information) induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy without permutations of any sort.
-This reasoning applies to the case when internal state of the hashing system is known.
+This reasoning applies to the case when the internal state of the hashing system is known.
 However, if the core hash function is a black-box, and only its output (`out`) is known, it reveals no information about its prior or later state: all elements of the core hash function (`Seed`, `lcg`, `out`, `Hash`) are